 Most people invest in an efficient amp to get that extra boost and bass that makes every sound melodic.
-There is no doubt about the fact that the amplifier is a crucial component and soul of your sound system, providing the speakers or subwoofers with adequate power which they require to function correctly.
+There is no doubt that the amplifier is a crucial component and soul of your sound system, providing the speakers or subwoofers with adequate power they require to function correctly.

 It is pretty sad when you realize that your car amp is starting to seem unreliable, and it becomes rather hard to figure out and pinpoint where the problem might be arising from.

 Understanding the symptoms and initial signs of a bad ground on AMP symptoms can help you pinpoint the possible places to look at to figure out the problem and get it resolved.

 Some common symptoms of lousy ground on an amp are amp clipping, overheating, irregular turn on/off, frequent activation of protection mode, and burning smell.

 Here are Seven Common Symptoms of Bad Ground on AMP Symptoms:

 Clipping is a type of distortion that occurs when an amp cannot send across the needed voltage to the connected subs and speakers.
 Clipping tampers the waveform of the transmitted signal, which leads to you hearing a distorted sound.